TIBCOSoftware/mashling/docs/web/content/contribution/contribute-to-recipes.md

 #### Publishing a Recipe

 [recipe_registry.json](https://github.com/TIBCOSoftware/mashling-recipes/blob/master/recipe_registry.json) contains the list of recipe providers and the recipes to publish.
-The recipe folder name should be added to the "publish" field for the recipe to be made available in mashling.io.
+The recipe folder name should be added to the publish field for the recipe to be made available in mashling.io.
 For example, "event-dispatcher-router-mashling" and "rest-conditional-gateway" recipes binaries are built and made downloadable from mashling.io given the following recipe_registry.json.
 Setting "featured" to "true" adds the recipe to the featured recipe list in mashling.io.

 ```
 {